 Note: SPF detects forgery and detects spam.
 DKIM is an email security standard that ensures messages aren’t altered in transit between the sender and recipient servers.

 Amazon SES offers a pay-as-you-go service.

-Under its Free Usage Tier, you can integrate SES with applications running on Amazon EC2 (Elastic Compute Cloud) and send the first 62,000 emails per month for free from your application.
+Under its Free Usage Tier, you can integrate SES with your application running on Amazon EC2 (Elastic Compute Cloud) to send 62,000 emails per month for free from your application.

 However, after you’ve exhausted the free limit, SES charges $0.10 for every 1,000 emails.